Goldilocks Isolation: High Performance VMs with Edera: Introduction

-OS virtualization uses kernel isolation techniques to isolate applications.
-These techniques, including namespaces~\cite{namespaces}, cgroups~\cite{cgroups}, seccomp~\cite{seccomp}, and capabilities~\cite{capabilities}, limit an application's access to kernel resources such as system calls, privileges, and hardware to allow the application to run independently of other containers.
+OS virtualization uses kernel isolation techniques such as namespaces~\cite{namespaces}, cgroups~\cite{cgroups}, seccomp~\cite{seccomp}, and capabilities~\cite{capabilities} to limit a container's access to kernel resources.
+Over time, containers have added more of these isolation techniques, starting with just namespaces and adding layers to create more boundaries around the container runtime.
 However, the nature of the shared kernel leaves a large attack surface for \textit{container escapes} in which an attacker running an application in a container is able to gain access to the kernel or other containers, ``escaping'' the isolation of the container runtime.
-If a cloud service provider gives a container to each customer, a container escape would allow an attacker to access or manipulate other customers' sensitive user data.
-These attacks are frequent~\cite{firecracker, Unikernels:paper, lightvm, pvm, vkernel}, with five novel container escapes found in 2022~\cite{CVE-2022-0847, CVE-2022-0492, CVE-2022-0185, CVE-2022-23648, CVE-2022-0811}.
+These attacks are frequent~\cite{firecracker, Unikernels:paper, lightvm, pvm, vkernel, CVE-2022-0847, CVE-2022-0492, CVE-2022-0185, CVE-2022-23648, CVE-2022-0811}.

 In order to prevent container escapes, virtualized applications need stronger isolation, without sacrificing the runtime and ease-of-use present in modern virtualization systems.
-We find that container escape vulnerabilities include a kernel exploit that an attacker uses to circumvent kernel isolation techniques.
+We find that container escape vulnerabilities usually include a kernel exploit that an attacker uses to circumvent kernel isolation techniques.
 These attacks can be prevented by moving the shared kernel out of the trusted computing base (TCB).
-Hypervisor virtualization, which was used for cloud computing before the creation of OS virtualization technologies in the 2000s, provides a kernel for each application, providing stronger application isolation.
-A \textit{hypervisor} manages the virtual machines and provides access to hardware resources.
-By eliminating the shared kernel, an attacker who compromises the kernel will not gain access to the host machine or other applications without also compromising the host machine's hypervisor.
-However, any solution that provides strong isolation will not be adopted unless it can match the runtime and ease-of-use of OS virtualization.
+A return to hypervisor virtualization provides a kernel for each application, providing stronger isolation.
+By eliminating the shared kernel, an attacker who compromises the container will not gain access to the host machine or other applications without also compromising the hypervisor.
+However, any solution that provides strong isolation will not be adopted unless it can match the runtime, resource usage, and ease-of-use of OS virtualization.